Back to Blog

 Step 3: Choose a structured pathway through the topics

-Because unstructured, as much as I'm a big fan of such an approach, tends not to work very well here for most learners.
+Because going in unstructured — as much as I'm a big fan of such an approach for lower levels of maths — usually makes learning towards exams much harder for most learners.

 For example, some families successfully use a GCSE textbook + YouTube (and other free resources, I have a > list of those on my blog, too <) + past papers as their main structure.
 It's great if you create and plan all by yourself, and because I know how much complex work it includes, you have my full admiration if you do.